Mesa Prieta Petroglyph Project

 Norman Doggett

-Norman is a scientist in the Bioscience Division of Los Alamos National Laboratory and has lived in the Española Valley for the past 26 years.
+Norman retired as a scientist in the Bioscience Division of Los Alamos National Laboratory and has lived in the Española Valley for the past 26 years.
 His work at LANL has included research for the Human Genome Project, diagnostic assay development for the CDC and DHS, and environmental microbiology projects.

 Pat Roach